gkgaurav31/spring/05-wiring-beans-directly.md

 ```

 > **IMPORTANT**: We might expect to have two `Parrot` beans - one created by spring while initializing the spring context and another due to `parrot()` method call while creating the `Person` bean.
 However, that is NOT the case.
 > When two methods annotated with `@Bean` call each other, Spring knows we want to create a link between the beans.
 If the bean already exists in the context, Spring returns the existing bean without forwarding the call to the `@Bean` method.
-If the bean doesn’t exist, Spring creates the bean and returns its reference.
+If the bean doesn't exist, Spring creates the bean and returns its reference.

 > **TIP**: We can prove the above behavior by adding a no-args constructor with a print statement in the `Parrot` class.
 It will be called only once when we run our app.